 Dalt joined the RVNG family in 2018 with the release of Anticlines.
 Interspersed with enigmatic metaphors, the record channels at its core the principle of tectonic plates compressing stratified rock: old material is pushed to the centre and sometimes becomes exposed.
 Guided by this concern with boundaries and edges, Dalt reframes traditional Latin American rhythms beside visceral tones of electronic composition and fragmented spoken word, tracing new contours in the topography of human consciousness.
 The poetic lyrics of Anticlines were written collaboratively between Dalt and artist Henry Andersen, and the accompanying artwork was realised by visual artist and ongoing collaborator Regina de Miguel.

 With the release of Dalt’s seventh album No era sólida (2020), another world is located in her universe.
 In an embrace of introspection, Dalt sets out to capture the moment when one becomes pure sound.
 This transcendent process of creation summons Lia: an apparition of the artist as possessed by mimetic impulses.
 Language is dissolved into an evocative collection of glossolalia as the record swells with rhythmic tremors and the lunar echoes of a lawless organism tethered to sonic hardware.
 Navigating through each song as a different state experienced by Lia, the album closes with spoken word reflections on the existence of an unworldly lifeform seeded through sound.

-Her sound work has been presented internationally in spaces such as Issue Project Room and Pioneer Works in New York, Haus der Kulturen der Welt in Berlin, the MAMM museum in Medellín, the Mies van der Rohe pavilion in Barcelona, the New South Walles art gallery in Sydney, among others.
+Her sound work has been presented internationally in spaces such as Issue Project Room, Pioneer Works in New York, Haus der Kulturen der Welt in Berlin, Museum of Modern Artin Medellín, the Mies van der Rohe pavilion in Barcelona, the New South Walles art gallery in Sydney, among others.